Landlord

 Throughout history, referrals have been the method we’ve relied upon the most.
 When talking to someone we like and trust, we know there’s a good chance we’ll like whatever they recommend.
 As a result, this is the most common (and best) way to go, whether you’re looking for articles of clothing or a roofing contractor.

 Keep in mind that it works a little differently with property managers, though.
-Knowing how to find a property manager through referrals requires knowing people that have actually used them in the past, right?
+Knowing how to hire a property manager through referrals requires knowing people who have actually used them in the past, right?
 So that means you need to be talking to the landlords themselves.
 If your friend or a family member has never rented out houses or apartments, their referrals won’t be as helpful.
-No matter how much “they’ve heard” about a particular property manager, it just isn’t the same as actually having worked with them.
+No matter how much “they’ve heard” about a particular property manager, it just isn’t the same as having worked with them.

 Something else to keep in mind— be extra cautious if the landlord you’re talking to is also friends with or related to the property manager they recommend.
 That connection may create a bias and hinder their ability to tell whether hiring the property manager is worth the investment!

-OPTION #2: The Internet
+Option #2: The Internet

 The Internet has made almost everything much, much easier for us.
 From getting the news to finding a new furniture set for the living room, just a few clicks can get you there.